 While testosterone helps build muscle in men, a shortage of it can result in weight gains, especially in the midsection.
 The breasts, too, can increase in size if a man suffers from low testosterone.
 If a man is experiencing these types of body changes and feels they are not lifestyle-related, he should talk to his doctor.

-When a man experiences low levels of testosterone, it means that his "factory" producing the hormone is not working correctly.
-With decreased output, the testes – may begin to shrink and become soft.
-Natural means can be used to boost testosterone production or men can undergo hormone replacement therapy.
+When a man experiences low levels of testosterone, it means that his “factory” producing the hormone is not working correctly.
+With decreased output, this factory – the testes – may begin to shrink and become soft.
+Natural means can be used to boost testosterone production or men can undergo hormone replacement therapy, which can provide the body with the necessary chemicals.
 Continued decrease in testosterone can do irreversible harm to the sexual organs, so symptoms should not be ignored.

 As testosterone is a key element in building bones, low levels of testosterone can lead to decreased bone density, making a man more prone to fractures.
 This symptom is more common in extreme cases of low testosterone, and if a man experiences frequent bone breaks, he should consult a doctor.

-Men suffering from low testosterone may be at a 33 percent higher risk of dying over an 18-year period.
+According to a recent study from the University of California at San Diego, men suffering from low testosterone may be at a 33 percent higher risk of dying over an 18-year period.
+800 men were tracked, aged 50 to 91, over a nearly 20 year period.
 Though the study discovered a connection between low testosterone and mortality, the researchers cautioned that the association did not imply that one caused the other.
 The report concluded that more research is needed in the field before more comprehensive conclusions can be drawn.